Vegan Cold Weather Clothing

 -20F to +35F range, lightweight, waterproof, synthetic insulation

-not so pretty, but seriously warm, stowable hood, sized to fit over lower layers
+not so pretty, but seriously warm, stowable hood, sized to fit over inner layers

 Mid / Insulation